ajberkley/cl-binary-store/README.md

 ### Explicit reference scheme

-To make deserialization fast, we break the symmetry of store and restore by not using an implicit referencing scheme.
+To make deserialization fast, we break the symmetry of store and restore by using an explicit referencing scheme (as opposed to an implicit one, like is used in cl-store).
 We add a reference counting pass across the input data where we find out what objects are multiply referenced.
-Then on the actual write pass we write the references out when we first see them.
-This speeds up restoration by about 10x.
+Then on the actual storage pass we write out a new-reference-indicator just before serializing the object.
+We will then refer to this object by its reference-id in the future in the file.
+Knowing which objects will be multiply referenced in advance speeds up restoration by about 10x compared with cl-store.
 Serialization with referencing is hash-table table lookup/update dominated.

-With explicit referencing we can do some parallelization during restore (things would block if we don't have reference resolved yet, but we can use fixups for that), though I haven't implemented it because it's already reasonably fast (it averages 20MB/sec on my data set)... see TODO.
+See [referrers-and-fixup.lisp](src/referrers-and-fixup.lisp) for some discussion.

 ### Performance during serialization